jeremy-shannon/CarND-Behavioral-Cloning-Project/README.md

 <img src="./images/data_distribution_after_3.png?raw=true" width="400px">

 The consensus from the nanodegree community was that underperforming on the challenge track most likely meant that there was not a high enough frequency of higher steering angle data points in the dataset.
 I once again adjusted the flattening algorithm, setting target maxiumum count for each bin to *half* of the would-be average for all bins.
-The histogram depicting the results of this adjustment can be seen in the chart below.
+The histogram depicting the results of this adjustment can be seen in the chart below. (*Note: the counts for the bins differ from the chart above because the dataset for the chart below includes both Udacity's and my own data.*)

 <img src="./images/data_distribution_after_4.png?raw=true" width="400px">